Home

 Saving the Future Paper

 3) What is your evaluation of the strategy?
 Could it make a difference?
 How effective, valuable, or important is the strategy?
-What other strategies should/would be important to following at the same time?
+What other strategies should/would be important to follow at the same time to insure that the strategy you are discussing is successful?
 Is the strategy politically viable?
-What could or should be done, or not done, to insure the strategy is viable and succesful?
-Or to thwart the strategy if it is not a good idea?
+What could or should be done, or not done, to insure the strategy is workabl and successful?
+Or what needs be done to stop or avoid the strategy if it is not a good idea?

-This part of the paper should be at least 6 double-spaced pages.
+So far, this part of the paper just described should be at least 5 double-spaced pages.

 4) Next, conclude by writing a short (400 words?) "sales pitch" or "elevator speech" for or against the strategy.
 Sum up what you have learned in a way that will convice others.